AleksandrinaGeorgieva/SoftUni/01 - Programming Fundamentals Course/01 - Data Types and Variables/Exercise/BooleanVariable/Readme.md

-<h1>4.
-Variable in Hexadecimal Format</h1>
+<h1>Boolean Variable</h1>
 </br>
-Write a program that reads a number in hexadecimal format (0x##) convert it to decimal format and prints it.
+Write a program that reads a string, converts it to Boolean variable and prints “Yes” if the variable is true and “No” if the variable is false.
 </br>
 <h4>Examples</h4>
 </br>